udacity/wechat_store/README.md

 # WeChat_store
-This is for Login Test
+This is for Mini Program Term 2.